RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Installation-&-Usage.md

 <!-- Uncomment this section after the next merge into master 04/23
 - Arch Linux
   1. Download the [latest tarball for Arch Linux]
-  2. Install it using `pacman -U airgeddon-git-rxxx.xxxxxxx-y.y-any.pkg.tar.xz`
+  2. Install it using `pacman -U airgeddon-git-x.x-y-any.pkg.tar.xz`

 - Kali Linux
   1. Download the [latest deb package for Kali Linux]